javadbat/jb-grid-react/README.md

 const yourConfig = new JBGridData();
 ```
-or in typescript: (in javascript you dont need to implements from `JBGridConfigInterface` but you have to check every detail manually to avoid errors)
+or in typescript: (in javascript you don't need to implements from `JBGridConfigInterface` but you have to check every detail manually to avoid errors)
 ```ts
 import {JBGridConfigInterface}  from "jb-grid-react/types"